SchwabischesBauernbrot/KoboldAI-Client-Wiki/F.A.Q.md

 Q: What are the official and united versions?
 What are the differences between them?<br>
 A: The official version is a more or less stable version of KoboldAI.
 The united version is an experimental version of KoboldAI, less stable, but with a number of features that will then sooner or later be ported to the official version.

+## Colab
+Q: What is Colab?<br>
+A: Google Colaboratory (or Colab for short) is a free environment to write code in jupyter notebook.
+The program provides access to GPUs (Graphics Processing Unit) and TPUs (Tensor Processing Unit).

+Q: Why do we use Colab to run KoboldAI?<br>
+A: Colab is currently the only way (except for Kaggle) to get the free computing power needed to run models in KoboldAI.

+Q: Why don't we use Kaggle to run KoboldAI then?<br>
+A: Kaggle does not support all of the features required for KoboldAI.

 Q: What is a provider?<br>
 A: To run, KoboldAI needs a server where this can be done.
 There are currently three providers that provide this capability: Cloudflare, Localtunnel, and ngrok (not represented in Colab).
 Once you have finished downloading and running KoboldAI in Colab, a link provided by one of these providers is given.